Click on the map to see a larger image of the area.

 Route 30 - Porsche Vintage Cars

-Not quite a museum, but certainly an interesting and fun collection of vintage porche automobiles.
+Not quite a museum, but certainly an interesting and fun collection of vintage porsche automobiles.
 In the spring and summer, the ice cream and espresso shop is also open.
 Mosier, Oregon.
 Location: Right on Route 30 as you come into town.

 Shaniko